-Sign up as a team, or as an individual and Drawmaster will help find you a team.
-Teams may change throughout the season to accommodate new curlers from Learn to Curl.
+Sign up as an individual and Drawmaster will help find you a team.
+Teams may change throughout the season to accommodate new curlers.
 6-end games.
 Maximum of 9 teams.
-Start time: 6:20pm.
-Drawmaster: Carol Dellavilla g.
-Tuesday Night Mixed
+Start time: 6:30pm.

+g.
+Monday Night Open

-Sign up as an individual or in pairs, with teams formed each Draw by the Drawmaster.
-Emphasis is on teaching newer members the sport and experienced members learning
+Sign up as an individual, with teams formed each draw by the Drawmaster.
+Emphasis is on teaching newer members the sport and experienced members learning different team positions.
+Mix of experienced and newer curlers on every team.
+8-end games.
+Maximum of 9 teams.
+Start time: 8:30pm.